-Have you got a naturally curious and questioning mind, an untamed imagination, or an appetite for exploring the unknown?
+Do you have a curious and questioning mind with an appetite for exploring the unknown?

-ANSTO aims to nurture the next generation of Australian graduates and provides strong foundations for exciting and fulfilling careers through our Graduate Development Program.
-Through the program graduates are given the chance to gain hands-on experience in their field, as well as guidance and mentoring from industry experts.
+ANSTO aims to nurture the next generation of Australian graduates and provide strong foundations for exciting and fulfilling careers through our Graduate Development Program.

 Features of the program include:

-- A rotation program tailored to the graduate’s discipline and interests, which is designed to broaden experience in new areas
+- A rotation program tailored to the graduate’s discipline and interests

 Answering your questions about the program